lilianweng/lil-log/_posts/2017-08-20-from-GAN-to-WGAN.md

 (7) **Use Better Metric of Distribution Similarity**

-The loss function of the vanilla GAN measures the JS divergence between the distributions of $$p_r$$ and $$p_r$$.
+The loss function of the vanilla GAN measures the JS divergence between the distributions of $$p_r$$ and $$p_g$$.
 This metric fails to provide a meaningful value when two distributions are disjoint.

 [Wasserstein metric](https://en.wikipedia.org/wiki/Wasserstein_metric) is proposed to replace JS divergence because it has a much smoother value space.
 See more in the next section.